clediscorde/BookSuggestion/README.md

     "overallRating": 4
 }
 ```
-*To modify a book, the id must be included in the post request
+* To modify a book, the id must be included in the post request
-*To add a book, the id must not be included in the post request
+* To add a book, the id must not be included in the post request

-Delete book:
+#### Delete book:
 * Method: GET
 * URI: /books/delete/{id}
 * {id} is the id of the book to delete

+## Database
-The data is saved in a MongoDB, hosted on MongoLab.
+* The data is saved in a MongoDB, hosted on MongoLab.
-This is possible to change the database configuration in config.properties.
+* This is possible to change the database configuration in config.properties.

+## Other possible improvements
+* Add/modify/delete books via the web UI
+* Client side validation
+* Client side error handling
+* Better user interface